Virgil Grandfield: Career

-Grandfield quit the Canadian Red Cross in 2008 after many efforts to have his complaints addressed that contractors hired by the Red Cross to rebuild after the 2004 Indian Ocean Tsunami used slave labor.
-The allegations were that workers brought in from distant jurisdictions, were not paid and were subjected to manipulation and harsh conditions.
+Grandfield quit the Canadian Red Cross in 2008 after many efforts to have his complaints addressed that contractors hired by the Red Cross to rebuild after the 2004 Indian Ocean Tsunami used slave labour.
+The allegations were that workers brought in from distant jurisdictions, were not paid, and were subjected to manipulation and harsh conditions.
 This was reported in the Canadian national media in mid-March 2010.
 The controversy has given rise to two documentary television reports produced by CBC Television and Radio Canada and aired in March 2010.
 On March 30, 2010, the Green Party of Canada hosted a press conference at the Canadian Parliament, which generated conflicting media reports.
-On April 6, 2010, it was reported in the media that the Canadian International Development Agency (the main Canadian governmental central international aid agency) had known about the slave labor allegations for two years and did not ask to view the Canadian Red Cross' commissioned investigative report (the Ernst and Young investigation report) on the matter, which has not been released to the media.
-The Canadian Red Cross had earlier stated that it would release its Ernst and Young report to the media.
-On April 13, 2010, the media reported that, based on leaked Canadian International Development Agency documents, the Harper federal government knew in 2009 that child labor was used in the Canadian tsunami reconstruction effort; and questioned what else the Ernst and Young report might contain that the Canadian Red Cross did not disclose.
+On April 6, 2010, it was reported in the media that the Canadian International Development Agency (the main Canadian governmental central international aid agency) had known about the slave labour allegations for two years and did not ask to view the Canadian Red Cross' commissioned investigative report (the Ernst and Young investigation report) on the matter, which has not been released to the media. despite the CanadianRed Cross' earlier promises that it would release the Ernst and Young report to the media.
+On April 13, 2010, the media reported that, based on leaked Canadian International Development Agency documents, the Harper federal government knew in 2009 that child labour was used in the Canadian tsunami reconstruction effort, and questioned what else the Ernst and Young report might contain that the Canadian Red Cross did not disclose.

-In August 2010 it was reported in the media that Grandfield had formed Fish and Dragon Fair Traders out of Lethbridge, Alberta, a cooperative for marketing traditional Indonesian hand made batik, as a method to help alleviate the causes of human trafficking in that country.
+In August 2010 it was reported in the media that Grandfield had formed Fish and Dragon Fair Traders out of Lethbridge, Alberta, a cooperative for marketing traditional Indonesian hand-made batik, as a method to help alleviate the causes of human trafficking in that country.

-In June, 2016, Grandfield won the Canadian National Magazine Awards Foundation gold medal for Investigative Reporting for his article "The Cage", first published by Canadian literary non-fiction magazine Eighteen Bridges in December 2015.
-"The Cage" is an account of one day of an investigation Grandfield made in 2015 into the murder of a worker on a Red Cross tsunami reconstruction project in Aceh, Indonesia, in 2009.
+In June 2016, Grandfield won the Canadian National Magazine Awards Foundation gold medal for Investigative Reporting for his article "The Cage", first published by Canadian literary non-fiction magazine Eighteen Bridges in December 2015.
+"The Cage" is an account of one day of an investigation Grandfield made in 2015 into the murder of a worker on a Red Cross tsunami reconstruction project in Aceh, Indonesia in 2009.